For Healthcare Professionals

-As part of its public health mission, the IPC educates practicing healthcare professionals as well as those in training.
-The IPC provides didactic and experiential education pharmacy and medical students, residents and fellows in conjuction with the Toxikon Consortium.
-Over 200 students and residents receive training in the IPC each year, and hundreds of others are provided lectures and presentations.
+As part of our educational mission, IPC educates practicing healthcare professionals, as well as those in training.
+IPC provides didactic and experiential education to pharmacy students, medical students, residents and fellows in conjunction with the Toxikon Consortium.
+Over 200 students and residents receive training through IPC each year, and hundreds of others benefit from lectures and presentations.